awestlake87/pyo3-asyncio/README.md

 ## Quickstart

-Here we initialize the runtime, import Python's `asyncio` library and run the given future to completion using Python's default `EventLoop` and Tokio.
+Here we initialize the runtime, import Python's `asyncio` library and run the given future to completion using Python's default `EventLoop` and `async-std`.
 Inside the future, we convert `asyncio` sleep into a Rust future and await it.

 More details on the usage of this library can be found in the [API docs](https://awestlake87.github.io/pyo3-asyncio/master/doc).